Visualization and GraphicsInteractionDept ICSFaculty of ScienceUU

 Final deliverable

 Each step will be graded between 1-10 dependent on the completeness of the implementation in the final deliverable.
-Each accomplished bonus task adds 3 points to the summed grade.
+Each accomplished bonus task adds up to 2 points to the summed grade.
 We communicate to you only the overall final grade for the final deliverable and can discuss the grading of individual step on request.

 Progress